trdroid/Android-Examples/BroadcastReceivers/README.md

 If more than one Broadcast Receiver responds to a message, the order of execution of the Broadcast Receivers (i.e. their onReceive() methods) is not certain.

-If the process ONLY runs a Broadcast receiver and no other component, then the process will start and terminate along with the Broadcast Receiver.
+If the process ONLY runs a Broadcast receiver and no other component, then the process will start and terminate along with the Broadcast Receiver i.e. after the execution of its onReceive() method.
 Unlike a service process, a process that runs a Broadcast Receiver will not be restarted.
 If the Broadcast Receiver were to spawn threads, they would be abruptly terminated after the receiver returns back to the main thread.

 Android acquires a partial wake lock (a way in the SDK to keep the device from going to sleep or wake up if sleeping) when invoking a Broadcast Receiver and releases it when it returns to the main thread.